The Zendesk Suite of products provides multiple ways for you to deliver support to and communicate with your customers.

 Displaying time estimates

-Zendesk Chat can be fully integrated with the Web Widget.
+Zendesk Chat can be fully integrated with Web Widget (Classic).
 You can customize the appearance of the Chat visual elements, Chat forms, security settings, and other Chat-specific options.
-See Configuring and deploying chat on your website or Help Center for a walkthrough of your customization options, as well as instructions for enabling Chat in the Web Widget.
-You can also find useful information in the Support Tip Web Widget and chat advanced customization.
+See Configuring and deploying chat on your website or help center for a walkthrough of your customization options, as well as instructions for enabling Chat in the Web Widget (Classic).
+You can also find useful information in the Support Tip Web Widget (Classic) and chat advanced customization.

-Adding the Web Widget to your support portal
+Adding Web Widget (Classic) to your support portal

-When you have configured the widget elements discussed in Basic configuration for the Web Widget and (if needed) Configuring Zendesk Suite products for the Web Widget , you can generate the code and add it to your website or Help Center.
+When you have configured the widget elements discussed in Basic configuration for Web Widget (Classic) and (if needed) Configuring Zendesk Suite products for Web Widget (Classic) , you can generate the code and add it to your website or help center.

 You can now work on more complex customization of the widget.

 Further customization of your widget configuration(s) by modifying the API

 After you’ve planned your widget strategy, completed the basic widget configuration, and any product-specific setup, you’re ready to customize the widget code and update the configuration - or configurations - you’ve added to your website or help center site.

 You can add these custom widget configurations to your website or help center in each spot where you want that configuration to appear, by adding customizing the widget API object zESettings, to each page where the widget appears.
 See About the Web Widget API for more information.